cesar-rgon/desktop-app-installer/README.md

 [Back to index](#index)

 ### 4. Execution's lifecycle
-1. The user must SELECT the APPLICATIONS to install.
+1. The user must SELECT the APPLICATIONS to be installed.

+2. The user can SET the AUTHENTICATION CREDENTIALS for thouse applications witch require user's login.

+3. The User REQUIRES to START the INSTALATION process.

-2. The script EXECUTES INITIAL OPERATIONS to be ready to install the selected applications.
+4. The script EXECUTES INITIAL OPERATIONS to be ready to install the selected applications.

-3. For each application, execute next steps:
+5. For each application, execute next steps:
   * The script ADDS THIRD-PARTY REPOSITORY through a PPA, if defined in a specific file.
   * The script EXECUTES PRE-INSTALLATION OPERATIONS of the application to be installed if exists a custom sub-script for that purpose.
 The sub-script could add a third-party repository, custom commands instead of use a PPA, and/or prepare the installation of the application.
   * The script INSTALLS the APPLICATION, with EULA support, taking as source official distro repositories, third-party one or a custom sub-script created for that purpose.